nyejames/beanstalk/README.md

   ---
   <br>
   <p>⚠️ This is currently a work in progress compiler.
 It's not recommended you try and actually use it yet!</p>
-  <p>⚠️ The design and direction of the language is still subject to change overtime</p>
+  <p>⚠️ The design and direction of the language is still subject to big changes</p>

   <h1>
     <a href="https://nyejames.github.io/beanstalk">